-If more than 80 external students wish to take up places in our Sixth Form we shall accommodate them provided there is capacity in the subject teaching sets.
+If more than 100 external students wish to take up places in our Sixth Form we shall accommodate them provided there is capacity in the subject teaching sets.
 In the event of over-subscription, after the admission of pupils with a Statement of Special Educational Needs or an Education Health and Care Plan where Sir Thomas Rich's School is the named school on the statement or plan, we shall make places available in order of priority to:

-- a. qualifying pupils who are 'looked after child' (1) or a child who was previously looked after but immediately after being looked after became subject to an adoption (2) child arrangements order (3) or special guardianship order (4)(5). - (1) A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
-In Gloucestershire, such children are referred to as Children in Care. - (2) This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see section 46 adoption orders). - (3) Under the provisions of section 12 of the Children and Families Act 2014, which amend section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders. - (4) See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - (5) This also includes children who appear to the School to have been in state care outside of England and ceased to be in state care as a result of being adopted. - b. qualifying students who have achieved the highest GCSE profile (i.e. the best grades in that subject and related subjects).
+- a. qualifying pupils who are 'looked after child' (LAC) [1] or a child who was previously looked after (PLAC) but, immediately after being looked after, became subject to an adoption [2], child arrangements order [3], or special guardianship order [4], or an 'internationally adopted previously looked after child (IAPLAC) [5]. - [1] A 'looked after child' is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.
+In Gloucestershire, such children are referred to as Children in Care. - [2] This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see section 46 adoption orders). - [3] Under the provisions of section 12 of the Children and Families Act 2014, which amend section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders. - [4] See Section 14A of the Children Act 1989 which defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians). - [5] This includes children who appear to the School to have been in state care outside England and ceased to be in state care as a result of being adopted. - b. qualifying Pupil Premium pupils; Students attracting Pupil Premium are those who have been registered for free school meals at any point in the six years to 2022.
+The School will require independent and verifiable evidence of Pupil Premium entitlement in the requisite period from a reliable source such as a local authority.
+The School will make such enquiries as are necessary (of the relevant local authority) as to the entitlement of any student who has qualified. - c. qualifying pupils who have achieved the highest GCSE profile (i.e. the best grades in that subject and related subjects).
 We do not include "GCSE Equivalent" qualifications.